thepittnews/crow/README.md

 and CSS.
 The only external dependency is `pdftk`, which handles PDF manipulation.
 To install on macOS 10.11-10.13, use [this link](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg).

+To create new versions of the production Crow application, run `npm install -g electron-packager` and then `electron-packager .` while inside of the Git respository.

 ### Configuration

 Crow contains three configuratio variables: